 Your employer must tell you what to do when you’re off work sick, including:

-- when to tell them you’re sick
+- when you should tell them you’re sick

 If your employer hasn't told you how to get sick pay

-- Tell your employer straight away that you’re sick and can’t work.
+- tell your employer straight away that you’re sick and can’t work

 - demand that you tell them you’re sick by a certain time of day

 - make you contact them more than once a week